Apply for a Glass & Mirrors Trading License in Dubai

 Dubai sits at the crossroads of Europe, Asia, and Africa, making it an exceptional hub for commodity trading and re-export.
 The UAE construction market was valued at approximately USD 139 billion in 2023 and is projected to grow steadily through 2030, underpinned by large-scale infrastructure projects, Expo legacy developments, and continued residential expansion.
 Glass and mirror products are integral to this pipeline, used in curtain walling, shopfitting, hospitality interiors, and residential fit-outs.

-Dubai South, in particular, is strategically positioned adjacent to Al Maktoum International Airport and the Jebel Ali Port corridor, giving licence holders direct access to global logistics networks.
+Dubai South, in particular, is strategically positioned adjacent to Al Maktoum International Airport and the Jebel Ali Port corridor, giving license holders direct access to global logistics networks.
 This location significantly reduces lead times for import, storage, and re-export operations.

 Flat glass, including float glass and sheet glass